 behaviour is as usual, on boot antenna settings not applied untill u goto opt1 page and click save or manually reset antenna using command

-#11 Updated by Bipin Chandra almost 8 years ago
+#11 Updated by Bipin Chandra about 8 years ago

 i use the below command to check the applied settings